trekkie1701c/emergencykitten/README.md

-Emergency Kitten!
+Emergency Raccoon!
 =================

-This is the code behind <http://www.emergencykitten.com/>.
+This is the code behind <http://www.emergencyraccoon.com/>.
 It's an HTML page with some JavaScript.
-Because kittens are simple like that.
+Because trash pandas are simple like that.

+This is a fork of rgrove's "emergency kitten".  https://github.com/rgrove/emergencykitten

+I claim no responsibility for the code here, it's all his with extremely minor modifications.

 Installing
 ----------

 1. Clone this git repo (fork it first if you plan to make changes).

-        $ git clone git://github.com/rgrove/emergencykitten.git
+        $ git clone git://github.com/trekkie1701c/emergencyraccoon.git

-2. Open `index.html` in a browser and you should see Emergency Kitten!
+2. Open `index.html` in a browser and you should see Emergency Raccoon!

 License